 "Pupils’ personal development and welfare are outstanding."

-All educational establishments are required to adhere to the statutory guidance as outlined in Working Together to Safeguard Children (2015) and Keeping Children Safe in Education, DfE (2015) and to follow Norfolk Safeguarding Children Board procedures in order to safeguard and promote the welfare of children.
-In doing so, schools are expected to consult the Norfolk County Council Multi-Agency Safeguarding Hub (MASH) if they believe there is a possibility that a child may be suffering from abuse or neglect.
+As well as obeying statutory guidance we also follow Norfolk Safeguarding Children Partnership procedures to safeguard and promote the welfare of our children.
+In doing so, we are expected to consult the Norfolk County Council Multi-Agency Safeguarding Hub’s (MASH) Children’s Advice and Duty Service (CADs) if we believe there is a possibility that a child may be suffering from abuse or neglect.

 Both documents are publicly available and can be consulted by parents/carers.

 The Designated Safeguarding Lead (DSL) is: Jamie Olney Head of School